emvanmetre/Representatives-HH23/README.md

 Find and contact your representative based on your zipcode!

 ## RepWrite
 RepWrite is an email generator using AI.
-It helps residents to simply enter their ZIP code along with an issue of interest, then the AI — powered by (cohere)[cohere.ai] — writes and sends an email to the representative.
+It helps residents to simply enter their ZIP code along with an issue of interest, then the AI — powered by cohere.ai — writes and sends an email to the representative.

 ## Motivation
 We created this project because we wanted to make it easier and more accessible for anyone to communicate with their representatives.

 ## Build Status
 RepWrite is currently under development.
-A demo is available (here.)[elizabethmvm.pythonanywhere.com] Currently, RepWrite is only functional for citizens of Virginia.
+A demo is available at elizabethmvm.pythonanywhere.com Currently, RepWrite is only functional for citizens of Virginia.

 ## Code Style